veelenga/awesome-crystal/README.md

 # Services and Apps
  * [carc.in](https://carc.in/) - A web service that runs your code and displays the result
  * [Crank](https://github.com/arktisklada/crank) - A Procfile-based application manager (like Foreman)
+ * [Crystal [ANN]](https://crystal-ann.com) - Announce new project, blog post, version update or any other Crystal work
  * [crystalshards.herokuapp.com](https://crystalshards.herokuapp.com/), [crystalshards.xyz](http://crystalshards.xyz/) - Web services that list all available Crystal shards
  * [DeBot](https://github.com/jhass/DeBot) - IRC bot written in Crystal
  * [Ficha](https://github.com/codenoid/ficha) - An super secret chat app, for any body who need privacy